 Your Swimming Pool Selection Guide

-You’ve talked it over as a family, checked all of your community zoning requirements and even opened the conversation with your homeowner’s insurance–and now it’s official.
+You’ve talked it over as a family, checked all of your community zoning requirements, and even opened the conversation with your homeowner’s insurance–and now it’s official.
 You’re getting a swimming pool!
 But how do you determine what is best for you and your family?
-Don’t stress–we’ve put together the only guide you need to choose a swimming pool for your family.
+Don’t stress–we’ve put together a selection guide for how to choose a swimming pool for your family.
 You’ll be yelling “cannonball” in no time.

 How Often Will It Be Used (And By Whom)